Vich2094/Releases/README.md

 # Releases
- Stuff that i created, by using code from other stuff, basically scrapped (roblox)
+* Stuff that i created, by re-using code from other stuff, useless, you can use it if you want.